The secret history of Hope the blue whale has finally been revealed

 'There is a real call to keep refreshing these collections from whale strandings.
 Museums shouldn't only be repositories of old things.'

-- The research is due to be published later in the year, with further analysis of the hormones preserved in the baleen hoped to confirm that Hope did indeed give birth just before her demise.
+- The research has been published in the journal PeerJ, with further analysis of the hormones preserved in the baleen hoped to confirm that Hope did indeed give birth just before her demise.

 - The study is a collaboration between the Natural History Museum, the National Oceanographic Centre at the University of Southampton, and Trinity College Dublin.